immersive-web/webxr-test-api/explainer.md

     boolean supportsUnbounded = false;
     // The bounds coordinates.
 If null/empty, bounded reference spaces are not supported.
 If not, must have at least three elements. sequence<FakeXRBoundsPoint> boundsCoodinates;
-    // A transform used to identify the physical position of the user's floor relative to the viewerOrigin at initialization.
+    // A transform used to identify the physical position of the user's floor.
 If not set, indicates that the device cannot identify the physical floor.
-    FakeXRRigidTransformInit localToFloorLevelTransform;
+    FakeXRRigidTransformInit floorOrigin;
     // native origin of the viewer
     // If not set, the device is currently assumed to not be tracking, and xrFrame.getViewerPose should
     // not return a pose.